Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 ```

 Will format the number based on the locale.
-This makes the variable needed to be `impl leptos_i18n::formatting::NumberFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoFixedDecimal`.
+This means the variable must be `impl leptos_i18n::formatting::NumberFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoFixedDecimal`.
 `IntoFixedDecimal` is a trait to turn a value into a `fixed_decimal::Decimal`, which is a type used by `icu` to format numbers.
 That trait is currently implemented for:

 - Decimal